marcverhagen/semcor/README.md

 ### Interface

-The code in `semcor.py` is intended to be a general interface to Semcor.
+The code in `semcor.py` is a general interface to Semcor.
 The only other Python interfaces that I am aware of are the [NLTK SemcorCorpusReader class](https://www.nltk.org/_modules/nltk/corpus/reader/semcor.html) and [pysemcor](https://github.com/letuananh/pysemcor), which were not sufficient for our purposes.

-The code integrates Semcor with WordNet synset information and Corelex basic types, but it does so by importing a data file with the information needed, this datafile is created by code in another repository (https://github.com/marcverhagen/corelex)and is included in this repository.
+The code integrates Semcor with WordNet synset information and Corelex basic types, but it does so by importing a data file with the information needed, this datafile is created by code in another repository (https://github.com/marcverhagen/corelex), but for convenience it is included in this repository.

 **Loading Semcor**.
 Everything starts with loading Semcor, as noted above, the first time you do this you also need to compile Semcor: